xie-yuzho/NCBI-Searcher/README.md

 Get all records from https://www.ncbi.nlm.nih.gov with filters, flags, and special functions to make scraping the NCBI NLM databases easier.

 ## Features
-- Query NCBI all databases using PubMed-style syntax
+- Query NCBI all databases using PubMed-style syntax.
-- Output in plain text or JSON
+- Output in plain text or JSON.
-- Supports batching, field-based output splitting, and verbose mode
+- Supports batching, field-based output splitting, and verbose mode.
-- Credential cycling to distribute requests across multiple API keys to optimize rate limits
+- Credential cycling to distribute requests across multiple API keys to optimize rate limits.
 - Search Query can support Regular Expressions for more specific and advanced database searching.
 - GUI Version to build queries if you are not familiar with the syntax.